 Certain work-from-home offers may actually involve some form of employment, but simultaneously function as elaborate pyramid schemes.
 New employees (who typically will work as distributors or door-to-door salesmen for a certain product) are promised financial rewards every time they recruit a new member to the team who sells a certain minimum number of products over a specific period of time.
 The more salesmen there are in the immediate vicinity, however, the less likely any of them is to sell enough of the products to make a living.
 In all likelihood they also will first have to purchase a significant investment beforehand by purchasing sample product kits, which is how the scammer makes his profit.

-In 2016 the Federal Trade Commission reached a settlement with Herbalife, which was of operating its business as a pyramid scheme and fined it $200 million.
-Partial reimbursements were made to 350,000 people who ran Herbalife businesses.
+In 2016 the Federal Trade Commission reached a settlement with Herbalife, which was operating its business as a pyramid scheme and fined it $200 million.
+The company paid partial reimbursements to 350,000 people who ran Herbalife businesses.

 If you think you’ve been the victim of a work-from-home scam, contact the fund recovery experts at MyChargeBack.